otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-arrays-lists-dictionaries-and-linq.md

 2. Find the highest temperature recorded during the week.
 3. Find all the temperatures that are above 25 degrees celsius and store them in a new list.

+> **Hint:** Use methods like `Average` to calculate the week's average temperature, `Max` to find the highest temperature, and `Where` to filter temperatures above 25 degrees celsius and store them in a new list using `ToList`.

 ## Task 7:

 You have been given a list of integers representing exam scores of learners.